behrica/clj-py-R-template/README.md

 In case native dependencies are required, they can be added via "apt-get install"

-The follwoing would add a native library, a python library and a R package.
+The following would add a native library, a python library and a R package.

 ```
 RUN apt-get install libssl-dev